Fashion Photographer Michael Lehner

 How much time do you spend taking photos, versus retouching photos?

-You can’t answer this so easily because there are a lot of critical factors in play, which differ the workload.
+You can’t answer this so easily because there are a lot of critical factors in play, which differs from the workload.

 Who would you like to work with most?